sr99622/wabash/README.md

 <details><summary>dnf package manager for Fedora and Red Hat style systems</summary>
 &nbsp;

 Install the Python developement libraries based on the Python version.
-If you are on Fedora 43, please note that some dependencies will not work with the installed Python version 3.14, so it is necessary to install Python version 3.13.
+If you are on Fedora 43, please note that some dependencies (OpenVINO) will not work with the installed Python version 3.14, so it is necessary to install Python version 3.13.

 ---
 #### Fedora 43 Only